Get Involved! Volunteer Opportunities in the City

-A legal guardian serves in a court-appointed protective role for a senior or disabled adult who has no family member to make decisions related to health care, personal care or living situation.
-The Alexandria Division of Aging and Adult Services is seeking individuals to serve at least one year as a volunteer guardian.
-Background checks and finger prints are required.
+A legal guardian serves in a court-appointed protective role for a senior or disabled adult who has no family member to make decisions related to health care, personal care, finances, or living situation.
+The Alexandria Division of Aging and Adult Services is seeking individuals to serve as a volunteer guardian/conservator.
+Background checks and fingerprints are required.
 Training and consistent support are provided by social workers at the agency.

 Please call 703.746.5702 or email firstname.lastname@example.org for more information.

 - Alexandria Domestic Violence Program

 The City of Alexandria’s Domestic Violence Program volunteer training will start January 16th ,2014.
 As a program that operates 24 hours a day, 7 days a week, volunteers play a key role in providing services to those affected by domestic violence.
 Volunteers with our program interact personally with individuals in need--an opportunity that many find extremely fulfilling.
 For more details, please contact Jen Clayton at 703-746-4911, or email her at Jen.Clayton@alexandriava.gov.While training is intense, we only request a post-training commitment of 12 hours a month scheduled at your convenience.

 - Playgroup Facilitator

 Do you love working with young children and families?
 We are looking for volunteers to help with community playgroups by interacting with participants and preparing activities.
 Be as active as you like by running a weekly group, assisting a group facilitator, or substituting.
 No experience is required, just a love of play and an ability to connect with people of all backgrounds.
 Volunteers must 18 years or older and have a valid social security number.
 For more information, email SBritton@centerforalexandriaschildren.org or call 703.746.6018.